gugi200/Group_Project3_maze/README.md

 video_processing_test2_medium.py is the "Quick Solve" method that solves the medium maze in a timely manner. synDefQuickMed.py contains the parameters used for that approach.

-video_processing_test3.py "Slow and Steady" method solves any maze using a PID conteroller.
+video_processing_test3.py "Slow and Steady" method solves easy and medium maze using a PID conteroller. synDef.py caontains the parameters for that approach.

+hard_code_feedback.py is the semi-autonomous mathod of solving easy and medium maze.

 mazeGUI.py runs the Graphical User Interface.